 Oh, absolutely.
 Here are the results one of our clients –Skechers– got after implementing this strategy.
-Notice how the CTA-triggered popup (triggered by the tab) generated 48% more signups than any other popup type.
+Notice how the CTA-triggered popup (triggered by the tab) generated 48% more opt-ins than any other popup type.

-Strategy #2 – Limit the Offer
+Strategy #2 – Limit the offer